 The Australian cockatoo is either black with striking red or red and yellow tail feathers (the female also has yellow feathers on her head), or more commonly, white with a yellow crest.
 Both types represent powerful spiritual symbols in the Dreaming.

 In their natural state, cockatoos nest in the hollows of large trees; a Dreaming accounts for this: a woman lived with her man out in a swamp land, however she could not swim and missed her plains country.
-One time, while her husband was absent, it flooded, so she climbed into the hollow of a tree.
+One time, while her husband was away, it flooded, so she climbed into the hollow of a tree.
 The water rose higher and higher, trapping her.
 Transforming herself into a cockatoo, the woman used her powerful bill to dig her way out of the top of the tree.
 To this day, cockatoos nest in hollows and retain their hooked beaks.
 Do you need to dig yourself out of a situation you feel caught in?
+Or do you feel isolated, not at home where you are?

 Wherever Cockatoos are, feeding or resting, they always have a sentinel on guard, ready to warn them of approaching danger.
 This has become part of Australian colloquialism, a ‘cocky’ being a lookout.
 One well-known context for this was for the illegal gamblers and prostitutes in Sydney in the early part of this century.
 A cocky was needed as a warning of approaching police!
-The issue of protection may be important, so be a cocky and keep a look-out!
+The issue of protection may be important too in your life, so be a cocky and keep a look-out!

 The white cockatoo has been linked to the first death in one Dreaming (see Southern Cross).
 The death spirit, Yowie, takes the first deceased person into the sky in a tree and two white cockatoos follow, squawking angrily as they chase their home.
 They are the left and right stars in the Southern Cross, the vertical part being the tree.

 In another Dreaming, (see Butterfly) it is the cockatoo that is the first creature to ever die, causing the beginning of a quest to understand mortality.
-The result – immortality through rebirth.
+The result – immortality through rebirth in the transformation of the egg, caterpillar, coocoon and butterfly.
+(Reincarnation?)

 White cockatoo is a popular caged bird worldwide.
 Your interpretation of cockatoo here would depend on the personality of the bird – was he loud and talkative, quiet and subdued, young and raucous, or old and bedraggled?

 The Aboriginal people of Melville Island believe a flock of screaming black cockatoos accompany the newly deceased to the ‘other world’, thus heralding their journey.
-This is a deeply spiritual and symbolic view and one that is easy to believe – they are magnificent creatures to see.
+This is a deeply spiritual and symbolic view and one that is easy to believe – they are magnificent creatures.
 Black cockatoo might bring things like synchronicity, dreams and wonder into your life.

 In one Dreaming, the Black Cockatoo was a young girl who broke tribal law to be with her lover.
 She was transformed into the Black Cockatoo and stills calls out for him; he was changed into the Frilled Neck Lizard.